4 Reasons to Use Serverless Architecture in Healthcare

 Faster Time to Market

-Another good thing about serverless computing in healthcare is that your developers don’t need to handle operational tasks.
+Another good thing about serverless computing in healthcare is that your health tech developers don’t need to handle operational tasks.
 Providers handle provisioning, monitoring, maintenance, security, and other administration so that developers can focus on experiments, application improvements, and user experience instead.
 As a result, they can release the app to market more quickly.

 Our Expertise in Building Serverless Architectures for Healthcare